Perry Griggs

-Perry Griggs (born September 17, 1954) is an American former professional football wide receiver who played in the National Football League (NFL) in 1977 for the Baltimore Colts.
+Perry Griggs (born September 17, 1954) is an American former professional football player who was a wide receiver in the National Football League (NFL) in 1977 for the Baltimore Colts.
+He played college football for the Troy Trojans.

 Early life and career

 Griggs attended Lanett High School in Chambers County, Alabama before moving on to Troy State University.
-He joined the Troy Trojans football team as a walk-on in 1973, but by 1974 was named the Gulf South Conference's Player of the year, leading the team in scoring, receptions, punt returns and kickoff returns.
+He joined the Trojans as a walk-on in 1973, but by 1974 was named the Gulf South Conference's Player of the year, leading the team in scoring, receptions, punt returns and kickoff returns.
 He set a school record for kickoff returns, and led the country in 28.0 yards per punt return.